Request a Demo

 Now let’s look at the building blocks of a strong Customer Success Management strategy.

-Below are five core components every Customer Success Management strategy should include.
+We go into these five core components every Customer Success Management strategy should include in detail below:

 For each phase, identify key milestones, set measurable metrics and assign internal ownership to ensure accountability.

 Not all customers require the same level of attention, which is why effective segmentation is key.
-Start by grouping accounts based on factors like ARR, product usage, lifecycle stage or business model, then tailor your engagement approach accordingly – tech-touch for lower complexity and high-touch for more strategic accounts.
+Start by grouping accounts based on factors like ARR, product usage, lifecycle stage or business model, then tailor your engagement approach accordingly.
+Use tech-touch for lower complexity and high-touch for more strategic accounts.

 But segmentation isn’t static.
 As customer needs evolve, your strategy should adapt.
 Tracking health scores, behavior trends and other signals allows you to adjust engagement in real time.